Russia suspends nuclear missile treaty after US move

 European leaders have voiced fears over the consequences of the treaty's demise and called on Russia to address concerns before the United States formally leaves in August.

+Beijing on Saturday also expressed concern over the mutual suspension, calling for the US and Russia to engage in "constructive dialogue".

+China's foreign ministry has ruled out the possibility of negotiating a new multilateral pact that includes Beijing.

-NATO said in a statement Friday that the US allies "fully support" the withdrawal and agreed that Russia's 9M729 ground-launched cruise missile systems, whose range is the cause of US concerns, violated the treaty.
+NATO earlier said that US allies "fully support" its withdrawal and agreed that Russia's 9M729 ground-launched cruise missile systems, whose range is the cause of US concerns, violated the treaty.

 That agreement, which caps the number of nuclear warheads held by Washington and Moscow, expires in 2021.